jphelps413/eloquent-javascript/README.md

-# node-webpack-repo
+# eloquent-javascript

-This is simply a bare bones node and webpack repository with a commit hook that expects to run eslint successfully.
+A cloned node webpack repo to contain the exercises from [Eloquent Javascript](http://eloquentjavascript.net/).
 After cloning this run *npm install* and then you should be able to *npm run build*.

 ### git hooks